dreaderoeck/counter-hooks/README.md

-Link to deployment on Netlify (https://quirky-liskov-d9c968.netlify.com).
+Link to deployment on Netlify [Netlify Link](https://quirky-liskov-d9c968.netlify.com).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).